 2011: Saudi Arabia

 The women of Saudi Arabia were not granted the right to vote until 2011, when King Abdullah issued a decree, ordering that women be allowed to stand as candidates and vote in municipal elections.
 Their first opportunity did not come until December 2015, almost a year after the king’s death in January.
-As of 2019, 20% of the parliamentary seats in Saudi Arabia are held by women.
+As of 2020, 20% of the parliamentary seats in Saudi Arabia were held by women.

 [Pictured: A Saudi woman arrives at a polling station to vote for the municipal elections on Dec.
 12, 2015, in Jeddah, Saudi Arabia.]